-Kurt Bolender, an SS guard in Sobibor: “Before the Jews undressed, Oberscharführer Hermann Michel [deputy commander of the camp] made a speech to them . . .
+Kurt Bolender, an SS guard in Sobibor, testified to this fact: “Before the Jews undressed, Oberscharführer Hermann Michel [deputy commander of the camp] made a speech to them . . .
 Michel announced to the Jews that they would be sent to work.
 But before this they would have to take baths and undergo disinfection so as to prevent the spread of diseases . . .”

-Erich Fuchs, an SS guard in Belzec: “In the gas chambers I installed shower heads.
+Erich Fuchs, an SS guard in Belzec, said the same: “In the gas chambers I installed shower heads.
 The nozzles were not connected to any water pipes because they would only serve as camouflage for the gas chamber.
 For the Jews who were gassed it would seem as if they were being taken to baths for disinfection.”

 In Treblinka, the gas chamber building may not even have had an entry door to the central hallway.
-Avraham Lindwasser, who testified at the Eichmann trial on June 6, 1961, recalled: “I saw a big curtain at the entrance to the large chambers, a curtain used to cover the Ark containing the Torah scrolls with the Shield of David on it, and on the curtain there was the inscription: “This is the gate of the Lord, through which the righteous shall enter . . . it was of quite large dimensions.
-It measured three by four metres [10 feet x 13 feet] . . .”
-Wilhelm Pfannensteil, a German physician and hygienist who visited Belzec and Treblinka with Kurt Gerstein, described the innocuous exterior of the gas chambers in Belzec:
+Avraham Lindwasser, who testified at the Eichmann trial on June 6, 1961, recalled: “I saw a big curtain at the entrance to the large chambers, a curtain used to cover the Ark containing the Torah scrolls with the Shield of David on it, and on the curtain there was the inscription: ‘This is the gate of the Lord, through which the righteous shall enter . . . it was of quite large dimensions.
+It measured three by four metres [10 feet x 13 feet] . . .'”
+Wilhelm Pfannensteil, a German physician and hygienist who visited Belzec and Treblinka, also described the particularly innocuous exterior of the gas chambers in Belzec:

 The whole extermination centre looked just like a normal delousing institution.
 In front of the building there were pots of geraniums and a sign saying ‘Hackenholt Foundation’, above which there was a Star of David.
 The building was brightly and pleasantly painted so as not to suggest that people would be killed there.
 From what I saw, I do not believe that the people who had just arrived had any idea of what would happen to them.